 Special Rules: Up to 3 fighters can sift through the garbage at the Refuse Heap.
 Generate Income for each fighter working this territory.
 However, for each roll of 1, one of the fighters will fall into a hidden pit, get attacked by a ferocious scavenger, or some suffer some equivalent fate.
-Place that fighter in Recovery.
+That fighter generates no Income and is placed into Recovery.